ThatNinjaGuy/universal-data-connector/README.md

 # Universal Data Connector

-A flexible data pipeline built with Hazelcast Jet that supports various sources and sinks with configurable transformations.
+A flexible and extensible data pipeline built with Hazelcast Jet that supports various data sources and sinks with configurable transformations.
+The application uses a factory pattern to create and manage different types of data sources and sinks, making it easy to add new connectors.

+## Architecture

+The application follows a factory-based architecture:

+- `SourceFactory`: Creates and manages different types of data sources
+  - Kafka Source: Streams data from Kafka topics
+  - File Source: Watches directories for new files
+  - JDBC Source: Reads data from databases

+- `SinkFactory`: Creates and manages different types of data sinks
+  - Kafka Sink: Writes data to Kafka topics
+  - File Sink: Writes data to files (text, CSV, Parquet)
+  - JDBC Sink: Writes data to databases

 ## Prerequisites